jay0lee/hieg/index.md

     <li>Upload the extension to the <a href="https://chrome.google.com/webstore/devconsole/">Chrome Web Store Developer Dashboard</a>.</li>
     <li>Publish the extension to your domain.</li>
     <li>In the admin console, force install the extension for your users.</li>
-    <li>If you need to modify the list of allowlisted GCP organizations, generate a new extension with the list and then upload the new version to the CWS developer dashboard.</li>
+    <li>If you need to modify the extension, generate a new extension with and then upload the new version to the CWS developer dashboard.</li>
   </ol>

 </body>